 Work Site Access

-You should also specify where the crew can drive and/or park on your property.
-If you have a separate driveway on your property for construction and landscaping crews to use, be sure to point this out when meeting with the contractor at your property.
+You should also specify where the crew can and cannot drive and/or park on your property.
+If you have a separate driveway or access road on your property for construction and landscaping crews to use, be sure to point this out when meeting with the contractor at your property.

 Clear the Work Area

-Keep in mind that having the crew clear the work area for you will also lead to increased labor time for the job.
+Keep in mind that having the crew clear the work area for you will also require additional labor time for the project.

 By: William Adams